mikedilger/mosaic-spec/docs/bootstrap.md

 mosaic://[2001::130F::09C0:876A:130B]
 ```

+Servers MAY list as many endpoints as they desire.

-Servers are expected to operate as their own inbox/outbox and encryption
+Servers are expected to operate as their own inbox, outbox and encryption
 server.
 So they do not require the same data as the user bootstrap.

 ## User Bootstrap